slopezpereyra/slopezpereyra.github.io/_posts/2024-01-03-HodgkeyHuxley.md

 follows: At any given voltage level $V$, the probability that a gating sub-unit is in the open state approaches $n_{\infty}$ exponentially.
 This limiting value is the weight of the opening rate with respect to the transition rate.

-The functions $\alpha_{n}, \beta_{n}$ are obtained by fitting experimental data.
-There are thermodynamical reasons to assume $n_{\infty}$  is a sigmoidal function.
-The values used by Hodgkin and Huxley to fit these functions is given in Dayan and Abbot's book, page 187, and will be used in our Julia implementation of the model.

 ### Sodium